FelixHerrmann/swift-package-list/README.md

 A command-line tool to generate a JSON-list or PLIST-list of all used SPM-dependencies of an Xcode-project.

 This includes all the `Package.resolved` informations and the license from the checkouts.
-Additionally there is a Swift Package to read the generated `package-list.json` or `package-list.plist` from the application's bundle.
+Additionally there is a Swift Package to read the generated `package-list.json` or `package-list.plist` from the application's bundle with a top-level function or pre-build UI.

 ## Command-Line Tool